 '''

-double = selected_real_kind(15)

-write(, ) "For 6 significant digits", single, "bytes are required"

-write(, ) "For 15 significant digits", double, "bytes are required"
+write (, ) "For 15 significant digits", double, "bytes are required"

 end program kinds

 '''

 The intrinsic :: selected_real_kind declares that we are using a built-in function from the Fortran compiler.
 This one returns the kind of real we need to represent a floating-point number with the specified significant digits.